Napster has a message for all you iPod and iPhone owners: It's now selling DRM-free MP3s.

 The sun may be about to set on Asus' famous Eee-assessing blonde beach babe.
 She's apparently been supplanted by another woman, one with a taste for the finer things in life - and Small, Cheap Computers™.

 Time Warner Cable Inc has agreed to completely sever ties with its parent company Time Warner Inc, which will receive a tasty payout from the spin-off.
+A one-time dividend, payable immediately prior to the separation, will be paid to Time Warner Cable stockholders of $10.27 a share for a total of about $10.9bn.
+Time Warner will reap a $9.25bn of this because it owns 84 per cent of the cable company.

 3 is getting too long in the tooth to play in the kids' pool.
 The Competition Appeal Tribunal yesterday ruled that the mobe co, not being such a new player any more, is going to have to cut its termination rates to be more in line with other operators.

 Moody's saw its shares slide on opening this morning, after reports that the institutional rating firm had blamed bugs in its computer model for leading it to grade several debt parcels as almost without risk for investors.
+The ratings firm announced a review of the way it changed its ratings methodology when the FT reported the problems this morning.
+Moody's shares slid over eight per cent when the markets opened today.

 The General Atomics Predator-B drone aircraft - better known under its US Air Force name, the "Reaper" - has just dropped its first satnav-guided weapons.
 In a doubtless unrelated development, the roboplane also seems set to deploy along the US-Canadian border.